 Doña Luisa Xicontecatl: More delicious fresh-baked bread that you can shake a stick at.
 Try the banana bread.
 Breakfast is great here.
-Soups are awesome too, maybe the best I’ve had in Antigua.
+Soups are great too.
 (4ta Calle Oriente #12). $

 Fernando’s Kaffe: Great coffee and chocolate.
-Limited menu, but you can’t go wrong with anything you pick – has excellent WiFi too.
+Limited menu, but you can’t go wrong with anything you pick – has good WiFi too.
 (7ma Avenida Norte and Callejon Camposeco). $